Sakai, Fukui

 Sakai (坂井市, Sakai-shi) is a city located in Fukui Prefecture, Japan.
-As of 10 May 2018, the city had an estimated population of 92,210 in 31,509 households and a population density of 550 persons per km^{2}.
+As of 1 February 2026, the city had an estimated population of 87,744 in 34,042 households and a population density of 418 persons per km^{2}.
 The total area of the city was 209.67 sqkm.

 Geography

 Sakai is located in far northern Fukui Prefecture, bordered by the city of Awara and Ishikawa Prefecture to the north and the Sea of Japan to the northeast, The city of Fukui borders the city to the south.
-The Kuzuryū River flows through the city.
+The Kuzuryū River flows through the city to the Sea of Japan.
+Most the urban area lies within the Kuzuryu River basin.
+North of the river's mouth in the former Mikuni Town, there are many rocky areas, including the cliffs of Tōjinbō.
+To the east is the Kaetsu Plateau, and south of the river's mouth is the sandy beach of Sanrihama.
+While there are mountainous areas with an elevation of approximately 1,000 meters in the eastern part of the former Maruoka Town.